Sumile-leo/Sydney-Cinema-Booking-System/README.md

 A comprehensive cinema booking system for managing movies, cinemas, screenings, and user bookings.

 **Author**: Zhou Li
+**Email**: lizhouxx0126@gmail.com
 **Date**: October 10-29, 2025
 **Course**: COMP9001 - The University of Sydney

+## Important Notice

+This project acknowledges the use of AI assistance in its development:

+- **Frontend Pages & README**: The HTML templates, CSS styling, and README documentation were generated with the assistance of ChatGPT.
+- **Python Business Logic**: All Python backend code including routes, services, database functions, and models were written by the author (Zhou Li).
+- **Database Schema**: Designed by the author.

+For any inquiries or questions, please contact the author via email.

 ## Features